-In January 2013, David Laws, the Minister of State for Schools, wrote to Head Teachers of year 7 students about how this money should be used.
+In January 2013, David Laws, the Minister of State for Schools, wrote to Head Teachers of year 7 pupils about how this money should be used, stating:

-Effective use of funding to support catch-up may include:
+Effective use of funding to support pupils requiring catch-up may include:

-- Purchasing external services and materials to add to those provided by the school.
+Purchasing external services and materials to add to those provided by the school.
 For example, tutor services or proven computer-based learning or online support.

 2016-2017 Year 7 Catch Up Intervention

-Due to assessment changes at KS2, the year 7 Catch up Intervention Programme for 2016-17 has moved away from the bench mark of level 4 and is now focused on students making the ‘expected standard’.
-The expected standard is a scaled score of 100 in the students’ KS2 assessments for Reading and Numeracy.
+Due to assessment changes at KS2, the year 7 Catch up Intervention Programme for 2016-17 moved away from the bench mark of level 4 and focused on pupils making the ‘expected standard’.
+The expected standard is a scaled score of 100 in the pupils’ KS2 assessments for Reading and Numeracy.

-We have seen a massive increase in the number of students who will be part of the Year 7 Reading and Numeracy Catch up Intervention Programme when compared with 2015-16.
+We saw a massive increase in the number of pupils who took part in the Year 7 Reading and Numeracy Catch up Intervention Programme when compared with 2015-16.

-St George’s Church of England Foundation school have 84 students who failed to achieve the expected standard in their KS2 Reading paper, and 83 students who failed to achieve the expected standard in Numeracy.
-There is a crossover of 50 students who didn’t meet the expected standard in both Reading and Numeracy.
+St George’s Church of England Foundation School had 79 pupils who failed to achieve the expected standard in their KS2 Reading paper, and 76 pupils who failed to achieve the expected standard in Numeracy.
+There was also a crossover of 46 pupils who didn’t meet the expected standard in both Reading and Numeracy.

-Due to the increase in student numbers we are going to hold both afterschool interventions and small group sessions.
-Sessions within the normal school day will take place in 1 out of 2 of the students’ French lessons.
+Due to the increase in pupil numbers we held both afterschool interventions and small group sessions.
+Sessions within the normal school day will take place in 1 out of 2 of the pupils’ French lessons.

-Groups will be limited to a maximum size of 10 students.
-They will be taught by specialist teachers who will focus on the skills needed to complete the KS2 SATs paper.
-Once students have made the expected standard they will be removed from the catch up sessions, though their progress will still be monitored.
-We will assess students using last year’s KS2 papers.
+Groups were limited to a maximum size of 10 pupils, with pupils taught by specialist teachers who focused on the skills needed to complete the KS2 SATs paper.
+Once pupils made the expected standard, they were removed from the catch up sessions.
+Pupils were assessed using last year’s KS2 papers.